How We Serve

 Prevention Education

-Engaging youth in self-evaluation and equipping them with the tools they need to make healthier choices about drugs and alcohol with PRIME for LIFE classes.
+Engaging youth in self-evaluation and equipping them with the tools they need to make healthier choices about substances with Prime for Life.

 -